aleksawr/simulation_study/README.md

 -   **Effect of measurement error**\
     Lower reliability reduces the strength of observed predictor–outcome associations.
-    -   Regression coefficients are attenuated toward zero.\
+    -   Regression coefficients are attenuated toward zero.
     -   Out-of-sample R² declines systematically as reliability decreases.
 -   **Comparison of models**\
     Both OLS and XGBoost are constrained by predictor reliability.
-    -   Machine learning cannot recover information lost due to measurement error.\
+    -   Machine learning cannot recover information lost due to measurement error.
     -   Gains from complex models are limited when predictors themselves are noisy.
 -   **Perfect reliability benchmark**\
     At ρ = 1.0, observed estimates align closely with the latent data-generating model, providing a baseline for comparison.

 ------------------------------------------------------------------------

 ## Summary

 This project illustrates a central psychometric principle:
 **The maximum predictive performance is bounded by the reliability of the predictors.**

--   **In regression:** this is seen as *attenuation bias*—coefficients shrink and predictive power decreases when predictors are noisy.
+-   **In regression:** this is seen as *attenuation bias* - coefficients shrink and predictive power decreases when predictors are noisy.
--   **In SEM:** this is modelled explicitly—observed indicators have reliabilities \< 1, and latent factors capture the true scores.
+-   **In SEM:** this is modelled explicitly - observed indicators have reliabilities \< 1, and latent factors capture the true scores.
--   **In ML:** the same limits apply—flexible models cannot exceed the information content of the observed data.
+-   **In ML:** the same limits apply - flexible models cannot exceed the information content of the observed data.

 Thus, this project connects **classical measurement theory (regression, SEM)** with **modern predictive modelling (ML)**, showing their common constraint: **measurement error sets the ceiling**.